sudofx/wake-scaffold/memory/core_memories/index.md

 Current evidence supports:

-> Bob can create and successfully execute a simple local validation
+> Bob can persist work across wake cycles and can create executable
-> tool in a freshly initialized workspace.
+> development artifacts.

+Current evidence also shows:

+> Bob's narrative can claim successful execution when persisted tool output
+> contradicts that claim.

 Current evidence does **not** yet support:

+> Bob has successfully implemented an automated startup validation
+> capability.

+or:

 > Bob learns across wakes.